SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

     "liabilityDisclaimer": "In no event and under no legal theory, whether in tort (including negligence), contract, or otherwise, unless required by applicable law (such as deliberate and grossly negligent acts) or agreed to in writing, shall the Issuer be liable for damages, including any direct, indirect, special, incidental, or consequential damages of any character arising as a result of this credential. "
 }
 ~~~

+### Clause Discovery

+In compact form, the discovery of either the rule section as a whole or a given clause begins with the provided SAID.
+Because the SAID, `d`, field of any block is a cryptographic digest with high collision resistance it provides a universally unique identifier to the referenced block details (whole rule section or individual clause).
+The discovery of a service endpoint URL that provides database access to a copy of the rule section or to any of its clauses may be bootstrapped via an OOBI (Out-Of-Band-Introduction) that links the service endpoint URL to the SAID of the respective block.
+Alternatively, the issuer may provide as an attachment at issuance a copy of the referenced contract associated with the whole rule section or any clause.
+In either case, after a successful issuance exchange, the Issuee or holder of any ACDC will have either a copy or a means of obtaining a copy of any referenced contracts in whole or in part of all ACDCs so issued.
+That Issuee or recipient will then have everything it needs to subsequently make a successful presentation or disclosure to a Disclosee.
+This is the essence of percolated discovery.